Montgomery51/Final-Project-/README.md

 ---------------------------------------------------------------
 How To
 ======
+* Build the base (With whatever you have, 3D print or build like I did) and follow the wiring schematic
+* Enter the code into the Arduino IDE and upload to your uno
+* Sometimes you have to select the port at which your UNO is connected to before it will upload (If an error occurs)
+* In the code I have commented out portions that you can use to test your circuit by reading the values to the Serial monitor
-* IF you followed the wiring diagram correctly and built the unit with the servo's wired in the proper orientation! (if not just switch their dtaa wires)
+* IF you followed the wiring diagram correctly and built the unit with the servo's wired in the proper orientation! (if not just switch their data wires)
 * IF everything is grounded
 * IF everything is properly secured down
 * IF the world has not yet ended